k98kurz/sqloquent/dox.md

 ##### `@classmethod query(conditions: dict = None) -> QueryBuilderProtocol:`

+Returns a query builder with any conditions provided.

 ### `SqlQueryBuilder`

 Main query builder class.
 Extend with child class to bind to a specific